khwahish1509/Epic-dev-odyssey/README.md

 ## 📚 Quest Guidelines

-1. Begin with Episode 1's trials
+1. Begin with Episode 1's trials.
-2. Master each challenge before proceeding
+2. Master each challenge before proceeding.
-3. Forge projects to prove your worth
+3. Forge projects to prove your worth.
-4. Practice DSA rituals daily
+4. Practice DSA rituals daily..
-5. Review your learned spells often
+5. Review your learned spells often.

 ## 🤝 Join the Guild